 Developing a content hub requires the brand to put on the hat of a magazine editor and think less like a marketer.
 The first step to doing this is to see your brand as not just a product/service provider also as a subject matter expert.

 Example: If you are an IT Provider, you are an expert in the area of technology.
-Your target audience could be lacking content that teaches end-users how to tackle pressing tech issues.
+Through keyword research, you find out that your target audience could be searching for content that teaches end-users how to tackle pressing tech issues and there’s a lack of such content on Google.
 The purpose of your content hub could be to provide easy-to-understand content on how to resolve everyday tech issues.

 2. Always Seek to Provide Value